Skip Ribbon Commands

 This multi-jurisdictional agreement establishes an efficient and transparent regulatory environment for multi-jurisdictional pension plans.
 It specifies the rules that apply to these plans and allows, to the extent provided for in the MJPPA, a single pension supervisory authority to exercise all of the supervisory and regulatory powers relevant to these pension plans.

 All plan administrators of Multi-jurisdictional Pension Plans (MJPPs) registered in Ontario have been informed of the changes that are taking place for these plans.
-FSCO has sent emails to the plan administrators of MJPPs registered in Ontario with Quebec members and MJPPs registered in Ontario without Quebec members.
+FSCO has sent emails to the plan administrators of MJPPs registered in Ontario with Quebec members [PDF Document] Size: ## kb and MJPPs registered in Ontario without Quebec members [PDF Document] Size: ## kb.
 Letters have been sent where no email address is on file.

 We anticipate other Canadian governments will sign the MJPPA once they have considered it and their legislation is modified, where necessary, to provide them with the authority to sign the multi-jurisdictional agreement.
 The effective date of the MJPPA in each jurisdiction will be announced as it is signed.